raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 INACTIVITY TIMEOUT:
-: the inactivity timeout for the current DSO session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
+: the inactivity timeout for the current DSO Session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
-This is the timeout at which the client MUST begin closing an inactive DSO session.
+This is the timeout at which the client MUST begin closing an inactive DSO Session.
 The inactivity timeout can be any value of the server's choosing.
-If the client does not gracefully close an inactive DSO session, then after twice this interval, or five seconds, whichever is greater, the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).
+If the client does not gracefully close an inactive DSO Session, then after twice this interval, or five seconds, whichever is greater, the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).

 KEEPALIVE INTERVAL:
-: the keepalive interval for the current DSO session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
+: the keepalive interval for the current DSO Session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.